MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaOrganizationSettingContactInsight.md

 ## SYNOPSIS
 Update privacy settings to display or return the specified type of insights in an organization.
 The type of settings can be contact insights, item insights, or people insights.
-To learn more about customizing insights privacy for your organization, see:-  Customize item insights privacy -  Customize people insights privacy This API is available in the following national cloud deployments.
+To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy This API is available in the following national cloud deployments.

 ## SYNTAX